schoeberl/chisel-lab/vending/README.md

 4. Test (how was it tested)
 5. Results  (Objective figures and facts)
 6. Discussions (Your reflections)
+7. Experiences Using AI Tools (if used, reflections on usage of ChatGPT, Copilot, etc.)
-7. Conclusion (Summary and goodbye)
+8. Conclusion (Summary and goodbye)
-8. List of References
+9. List of References

 Appendix A: Chisel code for the design